bytecodealliance/rfcs/accepted/cranelift-egraph.md

 of the function, and can be rewritten, merged, etc., at will, just as if there were no control flow at all.
-Furthermore, the process of making this roundtrip subsumes GVN: values are naturally deduplicated by the has-consing in the e-graph, and scoped elaboration uses an initial copy of a value in place of any other copies it dominates.
+Furthermore, the process of making this roundtrip subsumes GVN: values are naturally deduplicated by the hash-consing in the e-graph, and scoped elaboration uses an initial copy of a value in place of any other copies it dominates.

 With some tweaks, this lowering back into a CFG of linearized code can